-- (b) Classification.
-Class III. - (c) Date PMA or notice of completion of a PDP is required.
-(1) Except as described in paragraph (c)(2) of this section, a PMA or a notice of completion of a PDP is required to be filed with the Food and Drug Administration on or before March 30, 1999, for any mandibular condyle prosthesis that was in commercial distribution before May 28.
-1976, or that has, on or before March 30, 1999, been found to be substantially equivalent to a mandibular condyle prosthesis that was in commercial distribution before May 28, 1976.
-Any other mandibular condyle prosthesis shall have an approved PMA or a declared completed PDP in effect before being placed in commercial distribution. - (2) No effective date has been established of the requirement for premarket approval for any mandibular condyle prosthesis intended to be implanted in the human jaw for temporary reconstruction of the mandibular condyle in patients who have undergone resective procedures to remove malignant or benign tumors, requiring the removal of the mandibular condyle.
-See §870.3 of this chapter.
+(c) Date PMA or notice of completion of a PDP is required.
+A PMA or a notice of completion of a PDP is required to be filed with the Food and Drug Administration on or before March 30, 1999, for any mandibular condyle prosthesis that was in commercial distribution before May 28, 1976, or that has, on or before March 30, 1999, been found to be substantially equivalent to a mandibular condyle prosthesis that was in commercial distribution before May 28, 1976.
+Any other mandibular condyle prosthesis shall have an approved PMA or a declared completed PDP in effect before being placed in commercial distribution.

-$[59\ FR\ 65478,\ Dec.\ 20,\ 1994,\ as\ amended\ at\ 63\ FR\ 71746,\ Dec.\ 30,\ 1998]$
+[59 FR 65478, Dec.
+20, 1994, as amended at 63 FR 71746, Dec.
+30, 1998; 78 FR 79310, Dec.
+30, 2013]

-§ 872.3970 Interarticular disc prosthesis (interpositional implant).
+§872.3970 Interarticular disc prosthesis (interpositional implant).

-- (a) Identification.
-An interarticular disc prosthesis (interpositional implant) is a device that is intended to be an interface between the natural articulating surface of the mandibular condyle and glenoid fossa. - (b) Classification.
-Class III. - (c) Date PMA or notice of completion of a PDP is required.
-A PMA or a notice of completion of a PDP is required to be filed with the Food and Drug Administration on or before March 30, 1999, for any interarticular disc prosthesis (interpositional implant) that was in commercial distribution before March 30, 1996, or that has on or before March 30, 1999, been found to be substantially equivalent to an interarticular disc prosthesis (interpositional implant) that was in commercial distribution before May 28, 1976.
+(a) Identification.
+An interarticular disc prosthesis (interpositional implant) is a device that is intended to be an interface between the natural articulating surface of the mandibular condyle and glenoid fossa.

+(c) Date PMA or notice of completion of a PDP is required.
+A PMA or a notice of completion of a PDP is required to be filed with the Food and Drug Administration on or before March 30, 1999, for interarticular disc prosthesis any (interpositional implant) that was in commercial distribution before May 28, 1976, or that has on or before March 30, 1999, been found to be substantially equivalent to an interarticular disc prosthesis (interpositional implant) that was in commercial distribution before May 28, 1976.
 Any other interarticular disc prosthesis (interpositional implant) shall have an approved PMA or a declared completed PDP in effect before being placed in commercial distribution.